Beauty and the Beast: Chapter 8: The Fairy Reveals All

+Chapter 9: A Happy Ending

-After the Good Fairy finishes her story, her sister arrives at the castle, having been freed by the Fairy Queen.
+After the Good Fairy finishes her story, her sister arrives at the palace, having been freed by the Fairy Queen.
 With the entire Royal Family reunited, Beauty's aunt summons the merchant and his family.
 Beauty's surrogate family members are told the whole truth and are made members of her court.

-Beauty marries the Prince and although they want to honeymoon indefinitely, the Fairy reminds them it is their destiny and duty to govern.
-They live happily for hundreds of years thanks to the powers of Beauty's fairy mother and aunt.
-The Prince's mother commands that their tale be recorded in the imperial archives so everyone might know their story.
+Beauty marries the Prince and they live for many years because of the powers of the Princess's Fairy mother and aunt.

+The Prince's mother commands the story to be recorded in the imperial archives so everyone might know the tale of Beauty and the Beast.

 Beaumont's version

 Beaumont greatly pared down the cast of characters and pruned the tale to an almost archetypal simplicity.
 The story begins in much the same way as Villeneuve's version, although now the merchant has only six children: three sons and three daughters, including Beauty.
 Unlike Villeneuve's version, Beaumont's version treats the merchant as Beauty's biological father and there is no indication of her being royalty by birth.
 The circumstances leading to her arrival at the Beast's castle unfold in a similar manner, but on this arrival, Beauty is informed that she is a mistress and he will obey her.
 Beauty still dreams of the fairy, but not the handsome stranger, and there are no other inhabitants of the castle besides herself and the Beast.
 Beaumont strips most of the lavish descriptions present in Beauty's exploration of the palace and quickly jumps to her return home.
 She is given leave to remain there for a week, and when she arrives, her sisters feign fondness to entice her to remain another week in hopes that the Beast will devour her in anger.
 Again, she returns to him dying and restores his life.
 The two then marry and live happily ever after.
 The entire third act of Villeneuve's version detailing the backstories of both the Beast and Beauty is eliminated completely, with the Beast simply mentioning that he was cursed by a wicked fairy.
 The Fairy from Beauty's dream still appears, but in this version turns Beauty's sisters into statues as punishment for their wickedness.